 The milestones set forth above, including the estimates with respect to expenses and capital needs, and the assumptions upon which they are based, reflect our current judgment and belief regarding the direction of our business.
 Actual events, expenditures and results will almost always vary, sometimes materially, from any estimates, predictions, projections or assumptions suggested herein.

-We believe that cash flow from operations will not meet our present and near-term cash needs, including those relating to our engagements of Archpoint Group, Water Source One and E.A.
-Berg, and our cash needs for the above milestones over the next 12 months and thus we will require additional cash resources, including from the sale of equity or debt securities, to meet our planned capital expenditures and working capital requirements for the next 12 months.
-If our own financial resources and future cash-flows from operations are insufficient to satisfy our capital requirements, we may seek to sell additional equity or debt securities or obtain additional credit facilities.
+We believe that cash flow from operations and available cash will meet our present and near-term cash needs.
+However, if our own financial resources and future cash-flows from operations are insufficient to satisfy our capital requirements, we may seek to sell additional equity or debt securities or obtain additional credit facilities.
 The sale of additional equity securities will result in dilution to our stockholders.
 The incurrence of indebtedness will result in increased debt service obligations and could require us to agree to operating and financial covenants that could restrict our operations or modify our plans to grow the business.
 Financing may not be available in amounts or on terms acceptable to us, if at all.
-Any failure by us to raise additional funds on terms favorable to us, or at all, will limit our ability to expand our business operations and could harm our overall business prospects.
+Any failure by us to raise any required funds on terms favorable to us, or at all, will limit our ability to expand our business operations and could harm our overall business prospects.

 An investment in our common stock involves a number of very significant risks.
-You should carefully consider the following risks and uncertainties in addition to other information in this report in evaluating our company and its business before purchasing our securities.
+You should carefully consider the following risks and uncertainties in addition to other information contained in or incorporated by reference in this prospectus in evaluating our company and our business before making an investment decision about our company.
 Our business, operating results and financial condition could be seriously harmed as a result of the occurrence of any of the following risks.
 You could lose all or part of your investment due to any of these risks.

 Because we have a limited operating history, we may have difficulty realizing consistent and meaningful revenues and achieving profitability.